 Auntie Yang’s Great Soybean Picnic by Ginnie Lo and Beth Lo

 This is a true story!
-The authors’ really do have an Auntie Yang who discovered a soybean field near her house.
-Her soybean picnic grew into an huge annual event, connecting other Chinese immigrant families during WWII. [picture book, ages 5 and up]
+The authors really do have an Auntie Yang who discovered a soybean field near her house.
+Her soybean picnic grew into a huge annual event, connecting other Chinese immigrant families during WWII. [picture book, ages 5 and up]

-Boiled soybeans ready to eat.
+Boiled soybeans are ready to eat.
 Image from Wikipedia

 (You may know soybean pods by their Japanese name edamame.)